Argentix03/Simple-Socket-Chat-Room/README.md

 Simple Socket Chat Room
-for practicing sockets in python
+A simple chat room made for practicing sockets in python